Graduate Catalog Program Information:

 - Located along the banks of the Mississippi River

-- Minnesota's second-largest university with students from about 80 nations
+- An award-winning regional public university with students from about 80 nations

-- 32 education-abroad programs and more than 1,100 international students
+- 32 education-abroad programs and about 1,100 international students

 - 250 university-wide student organizations for leadership opportunities

 - Low cost-of-living

 - A bachelor’s degree from an accredited college or university.
 A minimum of a 2.75 GPA over the last two years of undergraduate education, and an overall 2.75 GPA in your undergraduate record.

 How to Apply